ldijkman/async-esp-fs-webserver/docs/ino/thermostat_web_flash/readme.md

-Would like to make a thermostat wbserver
+Would like to make a thermostat webserver

+with mDNS

+so that it is in the mdns scan overview list

 https://plnkr.co/edit/1zvCbJPU1aP9OReb?preview